justinribeiro/blog-pwa/README.md

 * [hugo](https://gohugo.io/) to write and manage posts and page metadata
 * [workbox](https://developers.google.com/web/tools/workbox/) for generating precache and runtime caching service worker
 * [rollup](https://rollupjs.org) for handling the bundles and splitting for our PRPL lazy loading goodness
-* [h2-push via http2push-gae](https://github.com/GoogleChrome/http2push-gae) for Google App Engine for serving

 ## The not-so-basics

-I wrote a couple `zsh` utility scripts to power most of the shuffle and build of the site.
+I wrote a few `zsh` utility scripts to power most of the shuffle and build of the site.
 Why not an `npm` script or a `gulp` or `grunt` task you ask?
 Frankly, because I just felt like writing some shell scripts.
 Don't you want to sometimes just write some shell scripts?
 Is that just me?

 The gist of the tools employed and their uses include.